trashcan08/randomaithing/README.md

 - It uses Softmax for the last layer.

 ## How to run
-Just get processing and run it lol, don't forget to set the filePath to your own filePath to the project.
+Just get processing and run it lol.
 If you still cannot open it, I'm working on a OpenProcessing project which you get (hopefully) run on the web.